james-priest/mws-restaurant-stage-1/docs/stage3.md

 The `role="alert"` tells screen readers that this is a brief, important message that attracts the users attention without interrupting the user's task.

 The `aria-hidden="true"` attribute hides the element from assistive technologies until we trigger it through code to display.

+We also add in the `aria-live="assertive"` attribute which instructs the screen reader to immediately inform the user of this alert even if it means interrupting speech already in progress.

 This is styled with the following CSS.